John 3 – A Redeeming Conversation

 But Jesus is speaking spiritually.
 Verse 7 is designed to be a “life preserver” statement – “here grab hold of this, it will hold you up!”
 Jesus is trying to help Nicodemus understand that our relationship with God is based on spiritual truth.
 The Old Testament many times uses water as a picture of God’s cleansing us of sin (see Eze.
 36:24-27.
 But the laws the Pharisees enforced just focused on outward cleaning, and Jesus wanted him to see his need for spiritual cleansing.

-Consider Weirsbe’s observation of four “baits” that Jesus uses in this passage: 3:1-7, birth; 8-13, wind; 14-18, the bronze serpent; 19-21, light & darkness.
+Look through John 3:3-6 and list the things we can see are helping to bring Nicodemus to a point of decision about Jesus and salvation.
+Consider Weirsbe’s observation (in his study guide for John) of four “baits” that Jesus uses in this passage: 3:1-7, birth; 8-13, wind; 14-18, the bronze serpent; 19-21, light & darkness.
 Look through your Bible to find some other references that help us understand how these items refer to salvation.

 Going from Conversation to Decision